rust-lang/rust/text/0000-require-parentheses-for-chained-comparisons.md

 By requiring the use of parentheses, we avoid potential confusion now, and open up the possibility for python-like chained comparisons post-1.0.

+Additionally, making the chain `f < b > (c)` invalid allows us to easily produce a diagnostic message: "Use `::<` instead of `<` if you meant to specify type arguments.", which would be a vast improvement over the current diagnostics for this mistake.

 # Detailed design

 Emit a syntax error when a comparison operator appears as an operand of another comparison operator